4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 The best time to visit Oaxaca is October to February for mild weather.
 The hottest months are April and May, and you can expect a fair amount of rain between May and September.

-We visited Oaxaca in mid-January and the daytime temperatures were lovely – not hot but not cold, either.
+My last visit to Oaxaca was in mid-January and the daytime temperatures were lovely – not hot but not cold, either.
 It got only a little chilly at night and we saw little rain.

 Visitor numbers swell during major festivals and celebrations.
 This includes around Easter, the Guelaguetza festival, a traditional dance festival held in July, Día de los Muertos, the Day of the Dead festival which is becoming more popular with foreign tourists (late October/early November), and Noche de Rabanos, the “Night of the Radishes” (!!) in December.